PetiteGraine/FirstLevelDesign-UE/README.md

 # FirstLevelDesign-UE

-This is my first level design in Unreal Engine.
-This is a short 3D platformer.
+This is my first level design on a 3D platformer.
+It's a short game with the following mechanics:

+## Mechanics present

+- Basic movement
+- Double jump
+- Respawn
+- Trampoline
+- TP